 Tuition varies depending on your residence.
 Information is listed in the DACC catalog and schedule for each semester.
 Additional program fees include:

-- Uniforms, name tage & appropriate shoes for clinical internship
+- Uniforms, name tags & appropriate shoes for clinical internship

 - Textbooks – this varies since many students purchase extra books throughout the program, but the required texts are expected to be approximately $800 for the entire program.
 Textbooks can be obtained at the DACC Bookstore.